 - Microsoft Exchange Online Protection.
-Microsoft Exchange Online Protection uses a built-in malware and spam filter to evaluate and score email.
+Uses a built-in malware and spam filter to evaluate and score email.

 - Broadcom Messaging Security.
-Formerly under the Symantec brand, Broadcom Messaging Security is an antivirus and spam analysis tool, used by organizations to protect corporate email.
+An antivirus and spam analysis tool, used by organizations to protect corporate email.

 - Outlook Desktop.
-Outlook comes with a built-in junk email filter that learns over time what you think is spam.
+Outlook comes with a built-in junk email filter that “learns” spam emails over time.

 - SpamAssassin.
-SpamAssassin is a popular open source spam filter used by organizations.
-SpamAssassin analyzes email headers and body text by using text analysis, bayesian filtering, DNS blocklists, and collaborative filtering databases.
+An open source spam filter that analyzes email headers and body text by using text analysis, bayesian filtering, DNS blocklists, and collaborative filtering databases.

 Once your spam test has run, you’ll see a high-level summary of your results.
 From here, you can drill deeper into issues that were uncovered.

-If a filter shows a green square or says “Passed”, you’re good to go!
-Nothing to do here.
+- If a filter shows a green square or says “Passed”, you’re good to go!

-If a filter shows a yellow square or is marked as a minor issue, you can still move forward with your send.
+- If a filter shows a yellow square or is marked as a minor issue, you can still move forward with your send.
 However, it’s a good idea to review what the filter flagged so you can monitor the issue.
 Unaddressed issues can become critical over time.
-(Think of it like a missing credit card: If you report it lost as soon as you notice, it’s usually not a big deal.
-But if it takes you some time, it’s going to be a hassle to straighten everything out.)

-If a filter shows a red square or is marked as a critical issue, do not hit send.
-You do not want to send out this email (and potentially others) until you resolve whatever the issue is.
+- If a filter shows a red square or is marked as a critical issue, do not hit send until you resolve the issues flagged.
 When you click to review the results of that filter, you’ll see a sidebar with recommended action steps.
-It’s worth raising this to your developers (or whoever manages your email infrastructure) so they can figure out how to fix the issue before you continue sending emails.
+You may want to involve the person that manages your email infrastructure to help you figure out issues to resolve before you continue sending emails.

 How to get started with Litmus Spam Testing